eknuth/django-heroku-s3-bootstrap-demo/README.markdown

 Deploy your static files
 ------------------------

-*  heroku run python om/manage.py collectstatic
+*  python om/manage.py collectstatic

+This command is run locally.
+No need to involve heroku.

 And you are ready to go
 -----------------------